When higher-order interactions enhance synchronization: the case of the Kuramoto model: Description of the numerical methods

-In the Supplementary Materials, we show analogous results for the Kuramoto-Daido order parameter $R_2$ of the model in~\eqref{eq:higher_order_kuramoto}, as well as $R$ and $R_2$ for the model in~\eqref{eq:ho_kuramoto_sk_ar}.
+In Appendix~\ref{app:C}, we show analogous results for the Kuramoto-Daido order parameter $R_2$ of the model in~\eqref{eq:ho_kura_leon}, for normally distributed frequencies, and for larger structures.
 All configurations exhibit the same qualitative behavior shown in the Main Text.

-\subsubsection{Hyperedge allocation analysis}
+\subsection{Hyperedge allocation analysis}

-To determine the optimal allocation of $1$- and $2$-hyperedges for maximizing synchronization, we evaluated the performance of different Kuramoto models with $N_0 = 10$ oscillators, varying hyperedges allocation and coupling strengths.
+For the analysis in Section \ref{sec:results2} (Figure~\ref{fig:alloc_study_standard_coupl_omega03_R}), we considered Kuramoto models with $N_0 = 10$ oscillators.
 We assigned a fixed cost of $c_1 = 1$ (arbitrary units) to $1$-hyperedges, while $2$-hyperedges had a variable cost $c_2 \in \{1, 3, 5\}$.
 Interpreting a $2$-hyperedge as equivalent to three projected $1$-hyperedges, we consider $c_2 = 3$ to represent cost parity, $c_2 = 1$ to reflect a lower relative cost of $2$-hyperedges, and $c_2 = 5$ to reflect a higher relative cost.
 The total resource budget was fixed at $J = 40$, imposing the constraint

 The value of $J$ was chosen to ensure that (i) hypergraphs can always be made $\C{H}$-connected (otherwise synchronization would be impossible) and (ii) the entire resource budget is effectively used, avoiding cases where all possible hyperedges are deployed but unused budget remains.
 To fulfill these conditions, we note the following facts: with $N_0 = 10$ vertices, the minimum number of $1$-hyperedges for $1$-connectivity is $N_1^\R{min} = N_0-1 = 9$; the minimum number of $2$-hyperedges for $2$-connectivity is $N_2^\R{min} = \lceil (N_0-1)/2 \rceil = 5$; the maximum number of distinct $1$-hyperedges is $N_1^\R{max} = N_0 (N_0-1) / 2 = 45$; the maximum number of distinct $2$-hyperedges is $N_2^\R{max} = N_0 (N_0-1) (N_0-2) / 6 = 120$.
 Hence, condition (i) requires selecting $J \ge \max \{N_1^\R{min}, 5 N_2^\R{min}\}$ ($5$ is the largest value of $c_2$); condition (ii) requires that $J \le \min \{N_1^\R{max}, 1 N_2^\R{max}\}$ ($1$ is the smallest value of $c_2$).
 This yields an admissible range $J \in [25, 45]$, from which we choose $J = 40$.
-To enforce constraint \eqref{eq:budjet_constraint}, we define $b_1 \in [0, 1]$ as the fraction of resources to be allocated to $1$-hyperedges, and assign $N_1 = \lfloor J b_1 / c_1 \rfloor$ and $N_2 = \lfloor J (1 - b_1) / c_2 \rfloor$.
+To enforce constraint \eqref{eq:budget_constraint}, we define $b_1 \in [0, 1]$ as the fraction of resources to be allocated to $1$-hyperedges, and assign $N_1 = \lfloor J b_1 / c_1 \rfloor$ and $N_2 = \lfloor J (1 - b_1) / c_2 \rfloor$.